It’s not too hard to understand why vegans who oppose animal suffering don’t eat meat.

 At this point, I would recommend watching this tour of what I would consider a “good” dairy farm:

-Hopefully you can understand now that dairy is never free of suffering, and why vegans don’t consume it.
+Hopefully you can understand now that dairy is never free of suffering, and why it is part of the reason that people go vegan.

 And if you’re worried you can’t live without milk (i.e. dairy withdrawal), plant-based milks like almond and oat milk will make the transition easier.
 Other foods like coconut milk can be used as vegan substitutes for heavy cream.